steven-halla/casino_hell/README.md

 new black jack item/spell idea: Every 3 black jacks triple your current bet or something like that. make a special game over boss screen make a speical you beat the game screen

+game is almost finished after we finish chilli screen we need to do the doors and pathing and after that should be good to go!